-Configuration parameter Description Configure Remote Query community Remote Query will take the configured community name as the authentication community name for use at the time of SNMP hame communication between CMTS and CM.
+Configuration parameter Description Configure Bornets Oversensensity Remote Query will take the configured community name as the Configure Remote Query community authentication community name for use at the time of SNMP name communication between CMTS and CM.
 The polling interval refers to the interval between the end of a Configure the polling interval of Remote complete polling of Remote Query function and the start of the next Query polling.
 A complete polling refers to making CMTS with enabled Remote Query function entirely finish the polling against all its CMs.
 Remote Query specifies CMTS for SNMP communication with CM via Configure local address of Remote this IP address.
 The configured local IP address must be the IP address Query that has been configured by CMTS and can achieve communication with CM.